-If you are buying replacement doors, DO NOT measure the existing door.
-You must always base you measurements on the door frame.
+Please note that if you are buying replacement doors, DO NOT measure the existing door.
+You must always base your measurements on the door frame.
 There is an old craftsman’s expression, “measure twice, cut once”, so please bear this in mind.

 Take three measurements inside the door frame – at the top, middle and bottom.
 The widest measurement determines the width of the door.

 - Use a tape measure to understand the width of the three areas of the door frame.
 Run the tape measure along the width of the frame from the left to the right and record these numbers.

 - The standard UK widths of doors are: 24 inches/610 mm, 27 inches/686 mm, 30 inches/762 mm, 33 inches/838 mm.

 Measure the inside of each vertical side of the frame.
 The longest length determines the height required.
 Remember to make allowance for any floor covering.